 AI products have a unique measurement trap: the model metrics can be excellent while the product metrics are terrible.

 A classification model with 95% accuracy sounds great.
-But if agents override the suggestion 40% of the time, the product is not working.
-If the time-to-resolution does not decrease, the classification is not helping.
-If agents stop looking at the suggestions after the first week, accuracy does not matter.
+But if agents override the suggestion 40% of the time, the product isn't working.
+If the time-to-resolution doesn't decrease, the classification isn't helping.
+If agents stop looking at the suggestions after the first week, accuracy doesn't matter.

 The metrics that matter are always downstream of the model:

-At FLUXX, we measured quiz completion rates and return visits -- not just phase detection accuracy.
-A model that detected phases correctly but produced a quiz that 60% of people abandoned was a model that was not helping anyone.
+At FLUXX, we measured quiz completion rates and return visits - not just phase detection accuracy.
+A model that detected phases correctly but produced a quiz that 60% of people abandoned was a model that wasn't helping anyone.
 When we optimized the quiz for mobile and reduced abandonment by 38%, that was a product win.
-The model did not change.
+The model didn't change.
 The experience around it did.

 The framework in practice